-Yesterday we ran a very insightful article from running coach, Hanny Allston, that took a scientific approach towards our reaction to stress and its impact on our ability to train, and indeed overall lifestyle.
-That proved to be so popular that our other coach in resident, Andy DuBois has shared with us some further practical tips to look out for when your body is telling you it needs a break.
-Here at Ultra168, we’re big believers in trying to understand your body more and knowing when to smash it up and when to push the pause button.
+In this article, ultra coach, Andy DuBois shares some practical tips to look out for when your body is telling you it needs a break.
 All too often we see ultra-runners pushing the boundaries, which may be fine for a while, but sooner or later your body is going to break.

 Andy says, “I am happy to take a day off when I think my body needs it and don’t feel compelled to stick to my training program no matter what.
 It’s not that I have become less competitive, if anything I’ve become more competitive and want more from my body but I have learnt to get the best from my body you really have to listen to what it’s telling you.